mufahub/gitsSkills/readme.txt

-git is a free software.
+Creating is a new branch quick & simple.
-git has mutable index of files.`